Thank you

 Jennifer earned her B.A. in Political Science the University of Alabama and her J.D. from the University of Alabama School of Law.

 After graduating from law school, Jennifer was awarded a fellowship from the Borchard Foundation Center on Law and Aging.
-As a Borchard Fellow, Jennifer worked as a staff attorney for the Elder Law Clinic of the University of Alabama School of Law representing older clients in legal matters such as resident's rights, estate planning and Medicaid Long Term Care planning.
+As a Borchard Fellow, she worked as a staff attorney for the Elder Law Clinic of the University of Alabama School of Law representing older clients in legal matters such as resident's rights, estate planning and Medicaid Long Term Care planning.

 Click here for more information about Jennifer.